apple/swift-migration-guide/Guide.docc/CommonProblems.md

 }
 ```

-In addition to gaining a `Sendable` conformance, actors have their own
+In addition to gaining `Sendable` conformance, actors receive their own
 isolation domain.
-This allows them to freely work with other non-`Sendable` types internally.
+This allows them to work freely with other non-`Sendable` types internally.
 This can be a major advantage, but does come with trade-offs.

-Because an actor's isolated methods all must be asynchronous,
+Because an actor's isolated methods must all be asynchronous,
-sites that access the type may now require an async context.
+sites that access the type may require an async context.
 This alone is a reason to make such a change with care.
-But further, data that is passed into or out of the actor may now itself
+But further, data that is passed into or out of the actor may itself
-need to cross the new isolation boundary.
+need to cross the isolation boundary.
-This can end up resulting in the need for yet more `Sendable` types.
+This can result in the need for yet more `Sendable` types.

 #### Manual Synchronization